A Future for R: Future API Backend Specification

 For example, the above three functions serve as building blocks in

 several higher-level map-reduce APIs.
-One example is the
+One example is the future.apply

-[future.apply] package on CRAN that provides
+package on CRAN that provides future_lapply(), which is a

-available in the base package.
+futurized version of lapply() available in the

-future.apply package is 100% invariant to the parallel
+implementation of the future.apply package is 100%

-backend used.
-This is possible because all future backends conform to a
+invariant to the parallel backend used.
+This is possible because all

-set of rules.
-Rules that are documented below.
+future backends conform to a set of rules.
+Rules that are documented

 A supplement to the specification herein is the ‘Test Suite for Future API Backends’, which consists of a set of tests that can be used to validated that a future backend meets the minimal requirements of the Future API.
 These tests run from the command-line, from the R prompt, or as part of the package tests of a backend package.
 This test suite is documented and implemented in the future.tests package available on CRAN.